ComplexPlane/SMB2PracticeMod/doc/dolphin-setup-guide.md

 ## Launch the game

 You should be able to launch the game like usual by double-clicking it in the games list.
+If you see "ApeSphere Practice Mode" on the titlescreen, you're good to go, otherwise the mod did not load correctly.